Sydney's top 10 restaurants with a view

 Aria is known both for its gobsmacking views of the Sydney Opera House, Sydney Harbour Bridge and Sydney Harbour, and for its flexible menu.
 If you don't feel like a degustation dinner, you can mix and match plates of various sizes, from shelled Pacific oysters with keriberry and beach banana, to Iberico jamon with white beetroot, macadamia and salt bush.

 Ormeggio at the Spit

 Tucked into the D'Albora Marina at The Spit (20 minutes north from the city centre by car), Ormeggio is surrounded on three sides by bobbing yachts.
 This friendly fine diner serves up some of the best Italian food in Sydney.
 Chef Alessandro Pavoni excels at everything from bottoni (tiny buttons of pasta) filled with eggplant parmigiana to the textures of pumpkin dessert.

-Take the ferry to Watsons Bay and send the children off to play on the sand while you settle in for a long lunch at this family favourite - Doyle's.
-As you admire the magnificent water views back across to the city, feast on snapper, scallop and prawn pie, or – if you are feeling hungry – the seafood platter, laden with oysters, blue swimmer crabs, prawns, a whole lobster and more.
+Take the ferry to Watsons Bay and send the children off to play on the sand while you settle in for a long lunch at this family favourite – Doyle's.
+As you admire the magnificent water views back across to the city, feast on oysters, scallops and prawns, or – if you are feeling hungry – the seafood platter, laden with mussels, calamari, prawns and more.